ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Fly to the specified location and then loiter there indefinitely — where loiter means "circle the waypoint".
 If zero is specified for a latitude/longitude/altitude parameter then the current location value for the parameter will be used.
-YOu can also specify the radius and direction for the loiter.
+You can also specify the radius and direction for the loiter.

 The mission will not proceed past this command while in AUTO mode.
 In